 When running client sessions, users may need to view applications on an international host, require a different country keyboard map, or require the Web-to-Host client user interface in another language.
-These needs are met by configuring the Host Character Set, Keyboard Mapping options, and Client Locale.
+This can be done by configuring the Host Character Set, Keyboard Mapping, and Client Locale options.